streamingfast/firehose-docs/architecture/data-flow.md

 The StreamingFast Instrumentation feeds to Reader components.
 The Reader components feed the Relayer component.

-The Index and IndexProvider components work with data provided by the instrumentation through the Reader through the Relayer.
-Finally, the Firehose gRPC Server component hands data back to any consumers of Firehose.
+Finally, the Firehose component hands data back to any consumers through its gRPC API.

 ### Key Points